Authentication

 • Client ID: this is a public ID that identifies an application.
 It is safe to share this ID and to expose it in client-side JavaScript applications.

-• Access Token: this is the bearer token included as a header in every request that both tells Apicbase who you are, and allows us to determine whether you have access to the requested resource.
-This token is temporary.
+• Access Token: this is the bearer token included as a header in every request.
+It both tells Apicbase who you are, and allows us to determine whether you have access to the requested resource.
+This token is temporary and needs to be refreshed at least every 7 days.

 • Refresh Token: this is a secondary token that does not need to be sent with every request.
 An application sends this token to Apicbase when it needs to generate a new access token, but more on this later.